iodide-project/iodide/docs/contributing.md

 Work on Iodide happens on Github.
 Core members and contributors can make Pull Requests to fix issues and add features, which all go through the same review process.
 We’ll detail how you can start making PRs below.

-We’ll do our best to keep `master` in a non-breaking state, ideally with tests always passing.
+We do our best to keep `master` in a non-breaking state, with tests always passing.
 The unfortunate reality of software development is sometimes things break.
 As such, `master` cannot be expected to remain reliable at all times.
-We recommend using the latest stable version of Iodide.
+If you require stability, we recommend using a [released version](https://github.com/iodide-project/iodide/releases) of Iodide.

 We keep a file, [CHANGELOG.md](https://github.com/iodide-project/iodide/blob/master/CHANGELOG.md), outlining changes to Iodide in each release.
 We like to think of the audience for changelogs as non-developers who primarily run the latest stable.
 So the change log will primarily outline user-visible changes such as new features and deprecations, and will exclude things that might otherwise be inconsequential to the end user experience, such as infrastructure or refactoring.